 What works varies from person to person.
 Get to know some of the most popular -- and proven -- therapies.

-These activities help children with autism get better at everyday tasks, like learning to button a shirt or hold a fork properly.
+This type of therapy helps with activities of daily living and the use of everyday objects, such as learning to button a shirt or hold a fork properly.
 But it can involve anything related to school, work or play.
 The focus depends on the child’s needs and goals.

 This helps children with speaking, as well as communicating and interacting with others.
 It can involve non-verbal skills, like making eye contact, taking turns in a conversation, and using and understanding gestures.
 It might also teach kids to express themselves using picture symbols, sign language, or computers.